CircuitSpells/Notes/git.md

 git log
 ```

-- see a compact view of past commits:
+- see a compact view of recent commits:
 ```
 git log --oneline
 ```

-- see the commit history for a single file:
+- see the commit history of a file:
 ```
 git log -- <file-name>
 ```